-- 1) Increased frequency of cleaning and disinfecting common areas and property management offices as a preventative measure. - 2) Intensive deep cleaning and sanitization services in response to presence of COVID-19 cases at the property, which may include treatment in units being prepared for reoccupancy, in addition to common areas. - 3) Office technology and other equipment needs to facilitate social distancing. - 4) Personal projective equipment (PPE) such as face masks and goggles, gloves, hand hygiene products for use by property management staff and for residents entering leasing offices or using common areas. - 5) Facility and equipment needs related to maintaining adequate social distancing, including but not limited to cough/sneeze barriers or modifying or limiting access to communal spaces. - 6) Site control measures to enforce orders to shelter-in-place, stay-at-home orders, or visitor-restriction policies within properties. - 7) Temporary staffing, contract services, and/or supply expenditures to maintain or enhance on-going service coordination in properties designated to serve the elderly or persons with disabilities (excludes grant-funded service coordinators). - 8) Temporary staffing increases to process higher-than-normal volumes of interim tenant recertifications requested by tenants due to loss of income.
+- 1) Increased frequency of cleaning and disinfecting common areas and property management offices as a preventative measure. - 2) Intensive deep cleaning and sanitization services in response to presence of COVID-19 cases at the property, which may include treatment in units being prepared for reoccupancy, in addition to common areas. - 3) Office technology and other equipment needs to facilitate social distancing. - 4) Personal protective equipment (PPE) such as face masks and goggles, gloves, hand hygiene products for use by property management staff and for residents entering leasing offices or using common areas. - 5) Facility and equipment expenses related to maintaining adequate social distancing, including but not limited to cough/sneeze barriers or modifying or limiting access to communal spaces. - 6) Site control measures in support of shelter-in-place, stay-at-home orders, or visitor-restriction policies within properties. - 7) Temporary staffing, contract services, overtime pay, and/or supply expenditures to maintain or enhance on-going service coordination in properties designated to serve the